claws/txPachube/README.rst

 List Pachube feeds visible to the API key supplied::

     # This example demonstrates a request for feeds visible to the
     # supplied API key.
-It initialises the Pachube object with a
+It initialises the Client object with a
     # default API key that will be used if no apiKey argument is
     # passed to the various API methods.